hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Hacker spirit --- with its willingness to peek around corners and its healthy disrespect for authority --- is the perfect antidote for custom without truth.

-#### Annotated references
+#### References

 - [*Street-Fighting Mathematics*](http://streetfightingmath.com/),
 Sanjoy Mahajan.
 An excellent book on math and physics hacks at a more advanced level.
-Based on a course given to MIT undergraduates.
+Based on a course given to undergraduates at MIT.
 - [**Investigations on the theory of Brownian movement**](http://www.maths.usyd.edu.au/u/UG/SM/MATH3075/r/Einstein_1905.pdf), Albert Einstein.
 Einstein's brief but revolutionary paper on Brownian motion.
-Ironically, it starts with the statement he is not is Brownian motion, "the information available to me regarding the latter is so lacking in precision, that I can form no judgment in the matter."